undyau/meos-oz-from-svn/installer/readme.txt

+14 October 2013 (fork of 3.0.311)
+- Implement upload to existing SSS processor.
+- Some additional language conversion for multi-stage events.

 13 August 2013 (fork of 3.0.311)
 - Alter "Remaining Runners" to show who may be missing when running with people being auto-entered as they